Q&A: Am I getting an $850 check from the state?

 Q: Does each household get only one check?

-A: No. Each eligible individuals will receive a check.
+A: No. Each eligible individual will receive a check.
 So a household with two eligible adults will receive a total of $1,700.

 Q: Are Social Security recipients eligible this time?